OculusRiftInAction/OculusRiftInAction/examples/unity/README.txt

-UNITY PRO 4 EXAMPLES - README
+UNITY 5 EXAMPLES - README

 The scripts and Unity package in this directory are for use with Chapter 7 and 8 of “Oculus Rift in Action.”
-Chapter 7  provides all of the instructions you need to build a simple Rift-compatible scene using Unity Pro 4.6 or later and the Oculus Integration package version 0.4.4.
+Chapter 7  provides all of the instructions you need to build a simple Rift-compatible scene using Unity 5 and the Oculus Integration package version 0.5.0-Beta.
 Chapter 8 builds on those examples by adding a simple GUI.

 The scripts and a base scene are available in the OculusRiftinAction.unitypackage.